vkayy/vkinematics/README.md

 # Multithreaded Physics Engine

-A 2D physics engine which deterministically resolves and visualises the collisions of thousands of rigid bodies using a custom-written Verlet Integration library.
+A 2D physics engine which deterministically resolves and visualises the collisions of particles using a custom-written Verlet Integration library.

 ## How does it work?